 We provide Datasheets, User guides and Hardware Reference Manual.
-Schematics are provided for customers who enter into a support contract with Inforce.
-Board design files are proprietary and thus not shared.
+Schematics and Board design files are proprietary and thus not shared.

 All software releases are accompanied with release notes, user guides and application notes that describe all the features and the installation procedure.
 Apart from these, all technical questions related to the platform and the default software addressed to firstname.lastname@example.org are promptly answered once the product is registered with us.

 13. Does the device support networking and wireless?

 Yes, Gigabit Ethernet is supported.
 Yes, Wi-Fi 802.11 b/g/n (QCA6234) + Bluetooth 4.0 is available via the onboard Qualcomm Atheros QCA6234.
 GPS is supported via WGR7640.